Free tool

 email,mobileis fine.

-Extra columns such as names are ignored.
-Only the first sheet of an Excel file is read.
+Extra columns like names are ignored.
 Download a sample CSV to try it.

 Drop a .csv, .xlsx or .xls file here, or click to browse.